Kopidlno: Demographics

+Transport

+The I/32 road, which connect the D11 motorway with Jičín, passes through the town.

+Kopidlno is located on the railway line Jičín–Nymburk.

+There is an experimental railway line between Kopidlno and Dolní Bousov, on which an autonomous train was put into operation in 2025, the first on a free track in Europe.

 Culture

 The Czech bluegrass festival called Banjo Jamboree, founded in 1972 in Kopidlno, is the first and longest-running Bluegrass festival in Europe.
 In 1992, it was moved to Čáslav.

 Sights

 There are two notable historical buildings, a castle and a church.
 The Kopidlno Castle dates from the mid-16th century, when it replaced an old fortress.
-The current Neorenaissance appearance is a result of the reconstruction in the mid-19th century.
+The current Neo-Renaissance appearance is a result of the reconstruction in the mid-19th century.
 Today it houses a horticulture school and is inaccessible.

 The Church of Saint James the Great was built in the Baroque style in 1704–1705.
 It replaced a Gothic church, destroyed by fire in 1677.

 In the village of Drahoraz there is the Church of Saints Peter and Paul.
 It is a Gothic building from the 15th century.
 In 1695–1698, the Chapel of the Holy Sepulchre was added to the church.
 The wooden bell tower next to the church dates from 1893.